getsentry/sentry-docs/docs/clients/cocoa/advanced.rst

 You can pass a `UserFeedbackViewModel` to the `enableUserFeedbackAfterFatalEvent` to customize the labels of the controller.
 Alternatively you'll get the complete viewcontrollers with this function `SentryClient.shared?.userFeedbackControllers()`.

+Please take a look at our example projects if you need more details on how to integrate it.

 ..
   Breadcrumbs